 Will made his first dollar selling stolen lemons at age 6.
 His father taught him to code a year later.
-He's consistently failed to get a real job, instead founding multiple companies across digital, education and social enterprise.
+He’s consistently failed to get a real job, instead founding startups in digital, education and social enterprise.

-He delivers keynotes to big companies and starts small ones.
+He consults with big companies and starts small ones.

 In his spare time he doesn't have any.